-Nectarine fruit for export to Australia would need to be sourced from export orchards free of these diseases.
+Nectarine fruit for export to Australia must be sourced from export orchards free of these diseases.
 This measure would require systems to be put in place for the establishment, maintenance and verification of orchard freedom from Monilinia fructigena, M. yunnanensis, Monilia mumecola and M. polystorma under the supervision of CIQ and the responsibility of AQSIQ.
 The inspection and monitoring of trees in the export orchard at appropriate times to detect evidence of these pathogens must be undertaken and supported by appropriate documentation.
-The inspection method appropriate for these diseases, including details of the timing and size of the sampling to be undertaken for each orchard, would be developed by AQSIQ and subject to approval by the Department of Agriculture.
-Results of the inspections would subsequently be made available to the Australian Government Department of Agriculturefor auditing purposes.
+The inspection method appropriate for these diseases, including details of the timing and size of the sampling to be undertaken for each orchard, would be developed by AQSIQ and subject to approval by the Australian Government Department of Agriculture and Water Resources.
+Results of the inspections would subsequently be made available to the Australian Government Department of Agriculture and Water Resources for auditing purposes if requested.